 A Dose of Culture

-__ Amsterdam After Dark__ Sleek hotel bars, serious cocktail dens, traditional Dutch pubs known as "brown cafes" — a completely different side of Amsterdam heats up as the sun finally sets, which can be as late as 10 p.m. in the summer season.
+Sleek hotel bars, serious cocktail dens, and traditional Dutch pubs known as "brown cafes" are a part of a completely different side of Amsterdam that heats up as the sun finally sets, which can be as late as 10 p.m. in the summer season.
 Door 74 is credited with introducing the speakeasy-style cocktail bar to the city and remains a sought-after destination.
-Tunes Bar at the luxe new Conservatorium Hotel, which overlooks Vondelpark, is a prime example of the next-gen wave of hotel bars that are upping the ante when it comes to both ambiance and cocktail offerings.
+Tunes Bar at the luxe Conservatorium Hotel, which overlooks Vondelpark, is a prime example of the next-gen wave of hotel bars that are upping the ante when it comes to both ambiance and cocktail offerings.
 At Tunes Bar, "G&T's" are the signature cocktail and can be made with more than 40 kinds of gin and six kinds of tonic.
 Curious about the city's infamous Red Light District?
 Sign up for one of the tour offerings with Amsterdam Red Light District Tours, which are led by local resident guides and depart nightly.

 There's no better way to see Amsterdam than by boat.
 Gliding through the city's canals and waterways, past pedestrian promenades, under bridges — you get a completely different sense of the city from the water.
 Daytime, sunset, after dark, you really can't go wrong with choosing a boat tour, although a honeymoon-worthy splurge would be a private boat tour for two, complete with Champagne and a romantic dinner, such as can be arranged by the Pulitzer Amsterdam, a chic, art-filled hotel that occupies a series of interlinked row houses in the city's historic core.
-The Pulitzer's resident boat, a stately 1909 salon boat called "Tourist," has hosted many historic guests over the years; a sunset cruise aboard her would indeed be a memory for a lifetime.
+The Pulitzer's resident boats, a stately 1909 salon boat called "Tourist," and a 45-year old classic open tender known as "Belle," have hosted many historic guests over the years.
+A sunset cruise aboard either would indeed be a memory for a lifetime.